williamfchang/bigeatersbot/README.md

   - stores any new data points in stockPrice -> done
 - execute any buy/sell orders for new data upload -> DONE
   - test this in a test table!!
+- Trading limit changes
+  - You can only own 100 shares at a time -> DONE
+  - Trading window of 11am to 1am -> DONE
+- Improvements
+  - better leaderboard output -> DONE
+  - create graph for glucose values -> might just be impossible ...